-The Bologna Process was a Europe-wide movement involving 47 national higher education systems, including Ireland.
+The Bologna Process was a Europe-wide movement involving 48 national higher education systems, including Ireland.
 The process was designed to enhance the quality of higher education across Europe, the mobility of students, and the employability of graduates.
 The process started in 1999 and ended formally in 2010, resulting in the creation of the “European Higher Education Area”.

-For an overview of the Bologna Process and all associated conferences, publications, declarations etc., please see www.ehea.info.
+For an overview of the Bologna Process and all associated conferences, publications, declarations, etc., please see www.ehea.info.

-Rather than focus on the inputs to the teaching and learning process, this approach focuses on what the student is expected to know, understand and be able to demonstrate after completing a process of learning.
-For examples of recent work by the Irish universities in this area, please see the publications by the IUA/NQAI Framework Implementation Network
+- Curriculum and assessment reforms, including the widespread use of a “learning outcomes approach”.
+Rather than focus on the inputs to the learning and teaching process, this approach focuses on what the student is expected to know, understand and be able to demonstrate after completing a process of learning.
+For examples of recent work by the Irish universities in this area, please see the publications by the IUA/NQAI Framework Implementation Network;

-- Quality assurance and enhancement
+- Quality assurance and enhancement;

 - Enhanced access, transfer and progression for students within the Irish education and training system including international mobility.